Liquidifty (LQT) Price Hits $0.0158 on Major Exchanges

-Liquidifty (LQT) traded up 3.8% against the dollar during the 24 hour period ending at 17:00 PM E.T. on October 7th.
-Liquidifty has a market cap of $635,198.57 and approximately $43,798.00 worth of Liquidifty was traded on exchanges in the last 24 hours.
-In the last seven days, Liquidifty has traded up 101.5% against the dollar.
-One Liquidifty token can now be purchased for approximately $0.0158 or 0.00000080 BTC on popular cryptocurrency exchanges.
+Liquidifty (LQT) traded up 3.8% against the dollar during the one day period ending at 17:00 PM Eastern on October 7th.
+One Liquidifty token can currently be purchased for $0.0158 or 0.00000080 BTC on major exchanges.
+In the last week, Liquidifty has traded 101.5% higher against the dollar.
+Liquidifty has a market capitalization of $635,198.57 and approximately $43,798.00 worth of Liquidifty was traded on exchanges in the last day.

 - KILT Protocol (KILT) traded down 4.8% against the dollar and now trades at $0.64 or 0.00003284 BTC.